How-To GuideMarch 1, 202617 min read

 If you win, congratulations.
 Move immediately into contract review and project planning.
 If you lose, request a bid debrief.
 Ask these questions: Where did we rank in the bidding?
 What was the spread between bidders?
 Was there anything in our proposal that concerned you?
 What could we do differently next time?
 This feedback is invaluable for improving your future bids.

-Track every bid result in a spreadsheet or your CRM.
+Track every bid result alongside the estimate that produced it — pair a spreadsheet with proper construction bidding software so win/loss data lives next to scope, quantities, and price.
 Over time, patterns will emerge.
 You might discover that you win 40% of office renovation bids but only 10% of new restaurant bids.
 That data tells you where to focus your bidding efforts for the best return on your estimating investment.

 Win Rate Benchmarks by Project Type